gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </table>

-> Caveats: TODO
+> Caveats:
-> * Words vs. Tokens vs. Sub-words
+> * **Words vs. Sub-words vs. Tokens**: though these terms have different meanings, they are used interchangeably in most of the time.
+> Where the different matters, it is highlighted.
+> * **Undefined terms**: a lot of undefined terms are in this lecture.
+Most of them will be introduced in detail in later lectures.

 ### Definition of Natural Langauge process (NLP)